Posted on Leave a comment

 One thing leads to another… down the rabbit hole I went and Dress My Craft has so many neat ideas to create with the spinners.

-Watch the full design tutorial on the Silhouette Secrets+ YouTube channel here.
+Watch the full design tutorial below.

 Create the layered look with the same colors of cardstock or mix it up and do multiple colors.
 I cut both to see what it would look like, but I think I prefer the white layered on top of each other with the offset.
 I am so glad I saw my admin (Teresa’s) card ideas and included that into the video tutorial.
 I think it really makes it stand out.